Indrajitkhan/StockVibePredictor/README.md

 ## 📂 Regenerating Ignored Files (.gitignore) :

 Our .gitignore file keeps the repo clean by excluding files like node_modules, venv, and stock_model.pkl.
 When you clone the repo, you’ll need to recreate these files locally.

-Here’s how:
-Ignored Files and How to Recreate Them
+### Ignored files and how to Recreate them :

 venv/: Python virtual environment for Django and ML dependencies.